Edward Badham

-Edward Badham (1860 in Barnes, Surrey 1881 Census) was a police sergeant involved in the investigation into the Jack the Ripper's murders, particularly those of Annie Chapman and Mary Jane Kelly.
+Edward Badham (12 July 1862 – 1949) was an English police sergeant involved in the investigation into the Jack the Ripper's murders, particularly those of Annie Chapman and Mary Jane Kelly.

+He was born in Barnes, Surrey to Abraham Badham and Martha Badham.
+His father was a shoemaker.
+He retired in 1905.

 Police career

 Badham joined the Metropolitan Police on 25 October 1880 - Warrant No 65001.

 He initially served with 'N' Division (Stoke Newington) in Hackney at Mare Street Police Station, where he is listed in the 1881 Census as living in the Police Lodgings at the rear of the Station.

 28/07/1886 Transferred to 'J' Division (Bethnal Green).

 02/02/1888 Promoted to Police Sergeant and transferred to 'H' Division (Whitechapel) collar number 31H.

 28/07/1893 Promoted to Station Police Sergeant and transferred to 'R' Division as a Detective (Blackheath Road).

 30/10/1905 Pensioned as SPS with CID on 'R' Division and transferred to Reserve.

 Throughout the Summer of 1912, Badham rejoined the Met Police as a reserve officer, and again in August 1914.

-For some reason Badham did not rejoin the force for the Coronation in 1911, when many retired officers were recalled for duty.
+For some reason Badham did not rejoin the force for the Coronation of George V in 1911, when many retired officers were recalled for duty.
 However, the 1912 duties he did were as cover for labour demonstrations and civil unrest which were sweeping the nation at the time.
 This reached a peak around the summer of 1912 and required a substantial number of extra police in London to cope, with many officers rejoining to swell the ranks.
-The 1914 duty Badham did was for the build-up to the Great War.
+The 1914 duty Badham did was for the build-up to the First World War.